 Surfshark’s security is provided by AES-256 encryption on all platforms, with ChaCha encryption also available for Android users.
 IKEv2 is the default protocol used on all apps, though you can choose OpenVPN in the settings menu.
-The Windows, Android, and iOS apps also allow you to choose between TCP and UDP OpenVPN connections.
+The Windows, Android, iOS and Mac apps also allow you to choose between TCP and UDP OpenVPN connections.
 Like many other providers, Surfshark also introduced its patched WireGuard protocol recently, which has much less bandwidth overhead than OpenVPN.

 Windows users also have access to the Shadowsocks protocol, which is an open-source encrypted proxy.
 This is another helpful tool to help users bypass internet censorship in countries like China and Russia.